grantrostig/pagination/README.md

 # pagination via a paginator.

-A modern c++ class to control output to the console so that data does not scroll past the user.
+A modern c++ class to control output to the console so that data does not scroll past the user without user interaction.

 Inspired by more command as in: cat /etc/passwd | more